atulbunkar/Yes-No-predictor/ReadMe.txt

              ASSIGNMENT 1 :  YES/NO PREDICTION
 ========================================================================

 Mode for Speech processing Course in IIT Guwahati.
+It correctly predicts whether the said word is YES or NO.

 To Execute:-
 I have used only one main file for the entirety of the assignment- "main.cpp".